-We’ve been talking about BritBox for many months, and it’s finally here.
-The joint streaming service from ITV and the BBC (with additional content from Channel 5, and Channel 4 next year) is now open to everyone, and you can start streaming quality British content… that you probably watched before.
+We’ve been talking about BritBox UK for many months, and it’s finally here.
+The joint streaming service from ITV and the BBC (with additional content from Channel 5, and Channel 4 later in the year) is now open to everyone, and you can start streaming quality British content… that you probably watched before.

-When I originally published this review, BritBox was still in Beta – but now that it has officially launched, we can take a fuller look at what it has to offer – though some features are still not available, and watching on an actual telly is mostly available in a roundabout way (unless you have very specific Samsung TV models or an Apple TV).
+When I originally published this review, BritBox was still in Beta – but now that it has officially launched, we can take a fuller look at what it has to offer – though even four months in, some features are still not available, and watching on an actual telly is only available on a limited number of devices.

 With BritBox aiming to be the future of UK streaming, taking on Netflix and Amazon Prime Video head-on, I decided to take it for a spin, and see whether it stands a chance.